river-now/river/internal/site/backend/__static/markdown/docs.md

 description: Frequently asked questions about the river.now framework
 ---

+**NOTE:** These docs are currently just a bunch of sparse random topics.
+An comprehensive overhaul is coming soon.

 ## Creating a new project

 To create a new project, open a terminal and run the following commands (adjusted as appropriate for your preferred package manager):